-This principle is premised on the physician commitment to "first, do no harm".
-Manipulation of waitlist priority may harm individual patients in two ways:
+This principle has been traditionally premised on the physician commitment to "first, do no harm", and has come to reflect the need to minimize harm, recognizing that many treatments incur harms.
+Thus, to be ethically acceptable, the benefits must outweigh the harms of treatment.
+Manipulation of waitlist priority may harm individual candidates in two ways:

-- 1. Patients who may be harmed are those who received a manipulated medical therapy.
-Patients who receive medical interventions that are not necessary but serve only to elevate patients' status on the waitlist can be directly harmed by undertaking unnecessary risks and by complications arising from the medical intervention.
-Examples include increased risk of arrhythmias with continuous inotropic medications or ventilator-associated pneumonia with prolonged continuous mechanical ventilation. - 2.
-Manipulation of waitlist priority may harm the doctor-patient relationship.
-If patients hear stories of some physicians showing a willingness to manipulate waitlist priority for other patients, they may lose trust in their own physician who may be unwilling to intentionally manipulate waitlist priority.
-Additionally, patients might lose faith in their physician if their physician manipulates their therapy to advance waitlist priority because patients may recognize this behavior as dishonest, even if they might benefit.
+1. Candidates who may be harmed are those who received a manipulated medical therapy.
+Candidates who receive medical interventions that are not necessary but serve only to elevate candidates' status on the waitlist can be directly harmed by undertaking unnecessary risks and by complications arising from the medical intervention.
+Examples include increased risk of arrhythmias with continuous inotropic medications and ventilator-associated pneumonia with prolonged continuous mechanical ventilation.

+2. Manipulation of waitlist priority may harm the doctor-patient relationship.
+If candidates hear stories of some physicians showing a willingness to manipulate waitlist priority for other candidates, they may lose trust in their own physician who may be unwilling to intentionally manipulate waitlist priority.
+Additionally, candidates might lose faith in their physician if their physician manipulates their therapy to advance waitlist priority because they may recognize this behavior as dishonest, even if they might benefit.